Martin-Carlsson/Dagster-AzureKeyVault/README.md

 # Dagster 🪢 Azure Key Vault

-This repo is an examble of how to use Azure Key Vault as a Dagster [resource](https://docs.dagster.io/concepts/resources).
+This repo is an example of using Azure Key Vault as a Dagster [resource](https://docs.dagster.io/concepts/resources).

-I am open sourcing this both to get feedback and learn ... and to save you for a lot of frustration (this took waaay to long for me to figure out)
+I am open sourcing this both to get feedback and learn ... and to save **_you_** a lot of frustration (this took waaay too long for me to figure out)

 If you have any questions, feedback, bugs, or improvements, create an issue - or contact me on the [Dagster Slack](https://dagster.com/), my name is `Martin Carlsson`, or directly on `martin@imus.dk`

-**And don't forget to hit the ⭐️ button**
+**And don't forget to hit the ⭐️ button.**

 ## Setup repo on your local machine